S-Forouzandeh/QAdapt/README.md

 # QAdapt
 Information-Aware and Spectral-Preserving Quantization for Efficient Hypergraph Neural Networks

-# QAdapt: Information-Theoretic Mixed-Precision Quantization for Hypergraph Neural Networks
+# QAdapt: Information-Theoretic Adaptive Quantization for Hypergraph Neural Networks

 > **Faithful implementation of the full QAdapt theoretical framework.**
 > Every equation from the paper is implemented exactly as described, correcting the misalignments present in the original prototype code.